What Are Eustachian Tubes and Plugged Ears?

 The vibration of the stapes against the oval window causes the window and the fluid in the vestible to vibrate as well.
 The vibrations are then passed to the fluid inside the cochlea, where they stimulate hair cells.
 The cells are known as "hair cells" because they have hair-like extensions.
 They perform a very important job that is essential for hearing.
 Hair cells convert the mechanical stimulation of vibrations into the electrochemical signals of nerve impulses.
 The nerve impulses travel along the auditory nerve to the brain.
 The brain then creates the sensation of sound.

-The eustachian tube is named after Bartolomeo Eustachio, a sixteenth century Italian anatomist who was the first person to describe the eustachian tubes correctly.
+The eustachian tubes are named after Bartolomeo Eustachio, a sixteenth century Italian anatomist who was the first person to describe the tubes correctly.

 Any time the pressure is different on each side of the eardrum a person may feel a fullness in their ears, as though the ears are plugged or clogged.
 Hearing is often muffled because the eardrum can't vibrate normally.
 The ears may be painful.
 There may also be a ringing sound in the ears (tinnitus) or a popping sound.
 The sense of balance may be affected as well.

-A eustachian tube that stays open is known as a patulous eustachian tube.
-In this condition a person hears normally inaudible sounds created by processes in his or her own body, such as breathing and the heartbeat, and the person's own voice sounds louder than normal.
-This is because vibrations from these processes travel through the open eustachian tube and strike the eardrum directly.
+A patulous eustachian tube is one that stays open.
+The condition causes a person to hear normally inaudible sounds created by processes in his or her own body, such as breathing and the heartbeat.
+In addition, their own voice sounds louder than normal.
+These effects appear because vibrations in the body travel through the open eustachian tube and strike the eardrum directly.

 What Causes Blocked Eustachian Tubes?